BlogThings To Do

 Berber Carpets

-Six to eight weeks of hand-weaving, each pattern tied to a specific tribe and region.
-The souk’s best investment.
+Six to eight weeks of hand-weaving, each pattern tied to a specific tribe.
+The souk’s finest investment.

 👜